LogtalkDotOrg/logtalk3/library/NOTES.md

 	| ?- logtalk_load(library(random_loader)).

-Currently, there are ten groups of entities defined, each one with its own loader and notes files:
+Currently, there are eleven groups of entities defined, each one with its own loader and notes files:

-* dates
+* assignvars
-	`dates_loader.lgt`
+	`assignvars_loader.lgt`
-	`dates.txt`
+	`assignvars.txt`

 * dependents
 	`dependents_loader.lgt`